Dmitry Steshin: Middle East

 During early 2011, Steshin worked in Egypt, Tunisia, and Libya reporting on the Arab Spring before being captured alongside Kots and three journalists from the Russian NTV channel in April while covering the war in Libya.
-The reporters were accused of being intelligence agents working for Muammar Gaddafi's regime and released with the help of the Italian military stationed at the Benghazi airfield.
+The reporters were accused of being intelligence agents working for Muammar Gaddafi's regime and were released with the help of the Italian military stationed at the Benghazi airfield.

-Following his reporting from Syria in 2016, Steshin was awarded by the Russian Minister of defence with the Medal of Participant of Syrian civil war during April 2016.
+Following his reporting from Syria in 2016, Steshin was awarded by the Russian Minister of Defence with the Medal of Participant in the Syrian civil war in April 2016.

 Ukraine

-Steshin covered the annexation of Crimea by the Russian Federation in early 2014 and was awarded the medal "For the Return of Crimea" for his work and on April 21, 2014 was also awarded the Order "For Merit to the Fatherland" of the second degree for "objective coverage of events in Crimea" which was presented to him by Vladimir Putin.
+Steshin covered the annexation of Crimea by the Russian Federation in early 2014 and was awarded the medal "For the Return of Crimea" for his work and on April 21, 2014, he was also awarded the Order "For Merit to the Fatherland" of the second degree for "objective coverage of events in Crimea" which was presented to him by Vladimir Putin.
 Steshin has provided reporting on the continued hostilities in Ukraine including working in Slovyansk with Kots from December 2013 to May 2014.

-Since the start of the 2022 Russian invasion of Ukraine Steshin has been involved in media coverage of the ongoing battles and has been accused of using biased and one-sided information including posting a report from the Kramatorsk railway station after it was struck by a Russian missile, killing 57, in which he claimed the station was filled with Ukrainian militants, rather than civilians.
-Writing on the Telegram, he said: “Ten minutes ago this happened at the Kramatorsk railway station.
+Since the start of the 2022 Russian invasion of Ukraine, Steshin has been involved in media coverage of the ongoing battles.
+However, he has been accused of using biased and one-sided information including posting a report from the Kramatorsk railway station after it was struck by a Russian missile, killing 57, in which he claimed the station was filled with Ukrainian militants, rather than civilians.
+Writing on Telegram, he said: “Ten minutes ago, this happened at the Kramatorsk railway station.
 A group of militants of the armed forces of Ukraine was working here,” which was later shown by Bellingcat to be incorrect.

-Stechin usually wears military uniform with no 'Press' markings and has been banned from entering the Ukrainian territory of the country by the Security Service of Ukraine "due to violation of the law on the status of foreigners and stateless persons".
-In May 2022 he was sanctioned by Great Britain and Australia.
+Stechin usually wears a military uniform with no 'Press' markings and has been banned from entering the Ukrainian territory of the country by the Security Service of Ukraine "due to violation of the law on the status of foreigners and stateless persons".
+In May 2022, he was sanctioned by Great Britain and Australia.